Richard Marais' research on BRAF led to the development of the drug vemurafenib which is used to treat melanoma.

 This entry is part 2 of 15 in the series Our milestones

 Continuing Our Milestones series on Cancer Research UK-funded science that has made a big impact, we turn to BRAF – a gene that is faulty in more than half of all malignant melanomas and many other cancers.
+Our work paved the way for the development of the drug Zelboraf (vemurafenib), which is bringing precious extra time for people with advanced melanoma.

 “Mutations of the BRAF gene in human cancer” by Helen Davies, Graham Bignell and their colleagues in the UK, USA, Australia, Italy and Hong Kong, was published in the journal Nature in 2002.
 The research was funded by Cancer Research UK, the Wellcome Trust, The Institute of Cancer Research, Regione Autonoma della Sardegna and Breakthrough Breast Cancer, working together as part of the Cancer Genome Project.